Heat is a template driven service that automates the management of the entire lifecycle of your application on the NeCTAR cloud.

 At that point all the provisioned infrastructure will be destroyed, its resources released, and then the template and its parameters will be removed from the Heat database

-For more on Heat, read the other articles on this site.
+For more on Heat, read the other articles here.